LegioN2004/Programs/WebDev-stuff/Kirat-cohort-0-1/7.1-Context-API-Prop-Drilling/README.md

 - the way to write is that by wrapping inside the `React.lazy()` function which takes in the extra component/route that needs to be lazily loaded i.e only access when needed: `const Dashboard = React.lazy(() => import('./components/Dashboard'));`(this dashboard now is a component), after doing this we need to write this lazy applied route variable(actually component) name "Dashboard" in the route element so that it applies properly and but keep the main route path same.
   - Here we get an error because the route data is in the backend and it depends on the internet of the user how fast they'll get the data when it is lazy loaded.
 So for that we have the `<Suspense fallback={"some message/ something else / animations ,etc"}>` which basically says that if that component (lazy loaded) data has been suspended, not yet there, going to come eventually, then render the callback which is kind of a message for the client.
 So we need to use suspense here.
 This makes it a mildly more optimized client side routing application
 - By doing this we will have a more optimized site with lazy loading
 - Also we need to add `default` which is available to apply to only once.
 We need to apply `default` to the dashboard `export default function Dashboard(){}` so that we can import it like the above in the lazy syntax.
-But if we do the standard array destructuring syntax type import then it just returns a no const exports( including the function which is also a const export when not used default on it) which can be many but `default` is only one.
+But if we do the standard object destructuring syntax type import then it just returns a no const exports( including the function which is also a const export when not used default on it) which can be many but `default` is only one.
 We can send const exports with default lke `import Dashboard, {x ,y, } from "./some/file"` but the usage in the main file only differs that(like special lazy usage, etc)
 - fetching different data for different routes logic will be included in that routes/component's file/definition itself only, so that lazy works for all.
 We'll still need to fetch data even if we use client side routing but this will be fixed with next where it becomes untrue
 - We can confirm the lazy loading by clearing the network tab and then pressing one only fetches one component
 - NOTE: that lazy loading only happens for the frontend code so as to make the website performant, it has nothing to do with the backend data in json, which is already very small so doesn't matter if we get the whole chunk or a small part of it only for the frontend which needs it.